aristsakas-ui/qBittorrent-Search-Plugins-/README.md

+Scripts that do _not_ work anymore leetx.py  and  yts_mx.py

 Python "intelligent" scripts fully working IMPORTANT all require the installation of a library

 Tested and working on qBittorrent v5.1.0 with Python 3.9.13 AND ON qBittorrent v5.1.2 AND Python 3.14.0